The Never-ending Story

 I’ve been creative in the darkroom and in the digital world has opened up, ways of being creative and my enjoyment of photography more than I could ever imagine.
 I’ve met and made friends with many like minded people and continue to do talks and workshops all over the UK

 Using Photoshop isn’t a crime, it gives people freedom of individual expression, which is sadly needed in this society controlled world.
 Remember, if you shoot RAW and convert in a RAW Converter, you are manipulating your image to fit your needs, already it’s an MANIPULATED IMAGE.
-By simply pressing the button on your camera or phone, the default settings manipulate the shot by factory settings.
+By simply pressing the button on your camera or phone, the default settings manipulate your shot.

 Reaction to Creativity

 Why would I share over 30 years knowledge.
 Creative people will have already explored their journey.
-Some people simply collect points and pots, no matter what it takes and how they get there.
+The people simply collect points and pots no matter what it takes.